Disclaimer: I don't own Yu-Gi-Oh.

 Clean up at table nine, Seto Kaiba just killed Ryou Bakura for vomiting all over him and his little brother.

 Okay, I'm officially weirded out.
-I'm considering jumping around the room and screaming.
+I'm considering how it would look, jumping around the room and screaming.
 Hollering about lobsters and bipolar CEOs, about being forced to ride on someone's shoulder forever (what, so I'm traumatized for life) and sitting through dull, one-sided conversations.
 I read about a boy who somehow got the notion that eating utensils had feelings.
 He would try to eat his long noodles without banging his teeth against the chopsticks.
 Very difficult; I tried after I read it.
 What would it look like to all the patrons if I started ranting about crafty demon lobsters with crooked ways?
-About how hard it was to consume food without having your teeth scraping your eating devices?
+About how hard it was to consume food without having your teeth scraping your fork or spoon?
 I doubt they'd be very thrilled.
 If those people had wanted to see a freak show, they would have gotten a popcorn dinner at the circus.
 (D)

 I'll just sit here and get to know my lobster friend better.
-He's my only companion in this little self-made hell of mine.
+He's my only companion.

 So, how many diners have you driven insane?
 Only one?
 Me?
 Wow, tell me how this has been working for you….